ipfs-shipyard/ipfs-primer/outline.md

+## Managing the Commons: Stewardship of Data and Networks

-## "The Pubs, the Libraries and the Archives" - ways of passing data around, accumulating data and stewardship of resources
+"The Pubs, the Libraries and the Archives" - ways of passing data around, accumulating data and stewardship of resources

 ### Finding Stuff: Search Engines, trustworthiness, search indexes as datasets